Aliases for CAPN9 Gene

 GeneCards Summary for CAPN9 Gene

 CAPN9 (Calpain 9) is a Protein Coding gene.
-Diseases associated with CAPN9 include Gastric Cancer.
-Among its related pathways are DREAM Repression and Dynorphin Expression and Focal Adhesion.
-GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPN14.
+Diseases associated with CAPN9 include D-Glyceric Aciduria and Gastric Cancer.
+Among its related pathways are Degradation of the extracellular matrix and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
+An important paralog of this gene is CAPN3.

 UniProtKB/Swiss-Prot Summary for CAPN9 Gene